 Although Verbier isn't a good choice for beginners, it does have two perfectly adequate nursery areas and a children's snow garden, conveniently sited near the centre of the resort.
 Progression routes for novices can be found on the nearby Les Esserts slopes and Savoleyres sector, the latter shared with the neighbouring resort of La Tzoumaz.

-The often quieter satellite ski area at Bruson, facing Verbier from the opposite side of the Bagnes Valley and connected via a two-stage gondola link, offers the best local slopes for novices and intermediates; along with some lovely glades amongst the trees that hold stashes of deep powder for days after fresh snowfalls, making this a great area for mixed ability groups who wish to spend time together.
+The often quieter satellite ski area at Bruson, facing Verbier from the opposite side of the Bagnes Valley and connected via a two-stage gondola link and has fantastic pistes as well as some lovely glades amongst the trees that hold stashes of deep powder for days after fresh snowfalls, making this a great area for mixed ability groups who wish to spend time together.

 Verbier's key Attelas and La Chaux sectors, beyond the gateway Medran gondolas, offer a good selection of high-end intermediate runs and give access to the principal sectors of the ski area: Mont Gele and Mont Fort.
 The vast majority of the pistes here are good reds, with a couple of high-end blue-grade alternatives; there are a handful of black pistes too, the prime one being the long and often mogulled front face on Mont Fort.